-- That there is new evidence that was not earlier considered and could have been expected to have affected the decision; (this does not include consideration of information that was available but not provided by the applicant) - The College did not adhere to its own policies and procedures when arriving at the original decision; Appeals will be considered by The Head of Admissions and the Director of Faculty whose decision is final.

-5.1 Applicants will be notified of the decision as soon as reasonably practicable and no later than 14 working days from the receipt of the appeal.
+- That there is new evidence that was not earlier considered and could have been expected to have affected the decision; (this does not include consideration of information that was available but not provided by the applicant) - The College did not adhere to its own policies and procedures when arriving at the original decision; Appeals will be considered by The Head of Admissions and the Deputy Principal whose decision is final. - 24.3 Applicants will be notified of the decision as soon as reasonably practicable and no later than 14 working days from the receipt of the appeal.